Gr33nCamper/cse15l-lab-reports/LabReportWk2.md

 &nbsp;

 Thank you for reading this tutorial.
-Well, that is all for now.
-Uuntil next time, take care.
+That is all for now.
+Until next time, take care.